philipbjorge/EditREPL/README.md

     easy_install EditREPL
     pip install EditREPL

+##Supported Environments
+EditREPL is Python2 and Python3 compatible with the default interactive shell.

 ##Basic Usage
 To include it in your session, import the module and call the editor function: